Abdurrahmaan-Bica/Circuit-Simulator/README.md

 4. **Enter the number of resistors** and their values when prompted.
 5. View the calculated **total resistance** in the output.

+## Testing 🧪

+The project includes comprehensive unit tests using **JUnit5** to ensure the accuracy and reliability of the calculations.
+To run the tests:

+1. Navigate to the test directory.
+2. Run the test suites using JUnit5 or your preferred testing framework.

 ## Contribution 🤝

 Contributions are welcome!
 If you want to contribute to this project, **fork the repository** and submit a **pull request**.

 ## Language 🌍

-The source code and documentation comments are written in **German**.
-If you don't speak German, you can follow these steps to use the project:
+The source code and documentation comments are primarily written in **German**.
+If you don't speak German, you can:

 - Use a translation tool or an IDE with integrated translation features to understand the code.
 - Feel free to contact the developer if you have any questions or issues.